Click on a heading to expand more information.

 CAN WE PARTICIPATE IN BIBLE STUDY AND SUNDAY SCHOOL? . . .

 Yes!
-Spirituality at Bethany is all about knowing what you believe and why you believe it, which means that you simply aren't getting the full experience until you dig into Bible study.
-Discipleship in the Word takes precedence every Sunday morning at 10:00AM (except in August) with as many as three adult study classes to choose from, and a full Sunday School for children age three through eighth grade.
-In addition to Sunday morning Bible Study, High School students are invited to get involved in the regular youth group, which meets most Sunday nights (see the youth page for info).
+Spirituality at Bethany is all about knowing what you believe and why you believe it.
+Discipleship in the Word takes precedence every Sunday morning at 9:50AM with adult study classes and Sunday School for children aged three through eighth grade.
+In addition to Sunday morning Bible Study, High School students are invited to get involved in the youth group.
 Coffee and goodies are served in the the gym, starting after the 8:30 a.m. service.
 So come on in, grab some wake up juice, and pull up a seat.

 For information on how your children can join Sunday School, call the church office or stop by the Welcome Center (to your right as you enter the church.)